If you love cauliflower, take it to the next level by roasting your cauliflower whole. This easy roasted whole cauliflower recipe is so easy to make!

 - Cook it in a pressure cooker (though it won't get crispy on the outside)

-Saute olive oil and garlic in a skillet.
+Step 1: Saute olive oil and garlic in a skillet over medium-low heat.

-Add the parmesan cheese.
-Simmer until it boils gently.
+Step 3: Add the parmesan cheese.
+Simmer for an additional 5 minutes.
 The sauce will thicken as it cooks.

 This is the ultimate sauce for all of your cooking!!
 If you LOVE cauliflower, you should also try this Turmeric Lime Cauliflower recipe.
-Even my kids love it.
+You can roast the cauliflower in cut pieces or whole!
+Even my kids love it!!